Cap-go/website/src/content/docs/docs/plugin/auto-update.md

 #### User flow

-* When User open app, it calls the server to check for update, if found it download in the background.
+* When the User opens the app, it calls the server to check for updates, if found it is downloaded in the background.
 * When the user leaves the app, the new version is set as active
 * When the user opens again, he sees the new app
   * If `notifyAppReady()` is called, when the user leaves, the past version is deleted.
   * If not called, when the user leaves, the version is reset to past one and marked as invalid.
-* User Continue normal flow until the next update process.
+* User continues normal flow until the next update process.

 #### Dev flow